-A “Beta Building” was build in Próspera, and now operates mainly as a hostel and co-working space.
-The first residential building to be constructed in Próspera, Duna Residences, has already pre-sold half of its units.
-It will include 80 apartments and, construction having started in October 2021, it is expected to be finished in October 2022.
+A “Beta Building” was built in Próspera, which now operates mainly as a hostel and co-working space.
+The first residential building to be constructed in Próspera, phase 1 of Duna Residences, has already pre-sold half of its units.
+It will include 80 apartments and, construction having started in October 2021, it is expected to be finished in the first quarter of 2023.
 A woodworking factory located in Próspera is also being built.
 Zaha Hadid Architects-designed residential project called Beyabu is also expected to break ground in the near future.
 Pristine Heights, a high-end residential development, has also been announced and should be breaking ground in early 2024.

 How to Move in